Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

   to `https://api-gw-service-nmn.local/vcs/cray/csm-config-management.git`.
 - `ncn-config-file`: Sets a file other than `ncn-personalization.json` to be used for the configuration.
-- `xnames`: A comma-separated list xnames to deploy to.
+- `xnames`: A comma-separated list of component names (xnames) to deploy to.
 Defaults to all `Management` nodes in HSM.
 - `clear-state`: Clears existing state from components to ensure CFS runs.
 This can be used if configuration needs to be re-run on successful nodes with no